-How to Find a Last-Minute Subletter to Take Over Your Apartment Lease
+How to Find Someone to Sublease Your Apartment

 Finding the perfect person to sublet your apartment can take weeks.

-But if you have to move out immediately, there are some steps you can take to find someone a bit faster.
+But if you have to move out immediately, there are some quick steps you can take to find someone to sublease your place.

-Keep reading for the 5 best things you can do to find a last-minute subletter to take over your apartment lease.
+Keep reading for the five best things you can do to find a last-minute subletter to take over your apartment lease.

-1. Talk to Your Landlord or Leasing Office
+1. Talk to Your Landlord, Leasing Office, or Property Manager

-You should never sublet unless your lease says you are allowed to (or doesn’t specify that you can’t).
+You should never sublet unless your lease terms say you are allowed to (or doesn’t specify that you can’t).

-If you’re allowed to sublet your apartment, the best place to start your search is with your landlord or leasing office.
+If you have your landlord’s permission, the best place to start your search is with your landlord or leasing office.

 Your landlord may know a renter or two who would love to take over your lease.

 They might even have potential renters on a waiting list, just waiting for you or someone else in the building to move out.
-Plus, the fact that they’re already landlord-approved might suggest that they’d be good subletters.
+Plus, most landlords will run a background check and credit check, so the fact that they’re already landlord-approved might suggest that they’d be good subtenants.

 2. Post Your Sublet on Social Media